RikkaApps/RikkaApps.github.io.backup/storage_redirect/docs/en/enhanced_mode.md

 # Enhanced mode

-## Before you install

-1. Make sure you know how to delete the module when you are unable to enter the system
-2. Just in case, please backup your whole device data first
-3. If there are pre-v12 modules, they must be deleted

 ## About module v17

 The version 17 of the module introduces working method, using `socket`, no longer relying on `logcat`.
 This means that there will be no longer problems on some of the devices with `logcat` problems.